anwangari/anwangari/README.md

 - 👋 Hi, I’m @anwangari.
 - 👀 I’m interested in data management.
 - 🌱 I specialize in harnessing data analysis and programming skills to enhance operational efficiency within the Financial Industry.
-- 💞️ Looking to collaborate on data science and machine learning projects.
+- 💞️ Looking to collaborate on data science and engineering projects.
 - 📫 Reach me at antonnm7@gmail.com

 <!---